Restoration Is a Group Effort!

 Volunteers under the age of 18 must be accompanied by their parent, guardian, or adult chaperone to participate.
 Most of our activities are appropriate for middle-aged kids and older.
 Younger kids are also OK if they can follow directions and are accompanied by their parent or an adult chaperone.

 Yes!
-Volunteers under 18 years old need a parent or adult guardian to complete and sign the stewardship liability waiver form and an adult chaperone will also need to be present during the workday.
-See also our policy on volunteers under the age of 18.
+Volunteers under 18 years old need a parent or adult guardian to complete and sign the liability waiver included in event registration and an adult chaperone will also need to be present during the workday.

 We cancel workdays in response to extreme weather conditions, including but not limited to high winds, heat, heavy rain, Spare the Air days, and fire danger.